Therapy

 For example, you share that you have a complicated relationship with your partner and are considering breaking up with them.
 You ask what you should do.
 Rather than giving you a “yes” or “no” answer, let's explore what is not working within this relationship.
 Let’s also explore what caused you to be attracted to your partner in the first place.
 Are there any patterns showing up within your relationships, familial and platonic included?
 Interestingly, the emotional volatility that is showing up in your romantic relationship mirrors the emotional volatility that you experienced in your relationship with your parents … Let’s unpack this.
 Were you attracted to your partner, or did the love they initially provided remind you of the love you received as a child?
 No wonder you were drawn to them …

 This is the real work.
 If your therapist or AI were to give you the “yes” or “no” answer that you were looking for, so much of your experience and internal processes would go unexplored.
 What a disservice to your agency and the complexity of the human experience.
-Through this deeper exploration, we as clinicians hope to guide you toward seeing yourself and your experience with increased clarity, compassion, and understanding.
+Through this deeper exploration, we as clinicians help clients recognize common therapy pitfalls and gain insight with greater clarity and compassion.

 The connection that takes place within the therapeutic relationship is what allows me to confidently answer “no” to the initial question posed.
 AI is a powerful tool that has many potential benefits for clinicians and clients alike.
 However, communicating with AI will never replace the connection that the therapeutic relationship offers.